JRubright/HPI_Generator/README.md

-# RetinaNPC
+# HPI_Generator
-This collection of applications is intended to facilitate the work of a vitreoretinal surgery practice.
+This program facilitates the wrinting of HPIs for a vitreoretinal surgery practice.